8 Obvious Signs You’ll Qualify for SSDI

 Principal Attorney

-Many applicants are denied disability benefits, so waiting for a decision on your claim can be a very stressful experience.
+Many applicants are denied Social Security Disability benefits, so waiting for a decision on your claim can be a very stressful experience.
 Luckily, there’s a way to tell whether you will qualify for Social Security Disability Insurance (SSDI).

 Some obvious signs you’ll likely qualify for SSDI are: being unable to work due to a disability, having sufficient work credits, earning less than the Substantial Gainful Activity (SGA), suffering from a medical condition included in the SSA’s Blue Book, not having an advanced degree, being of advanced age, having lots of supporting documentation, and having assistance from a disability attorney.